vigetlabs/microcosm/docs/api/presenter.md

 }
 ```

-`update` is always executed after the latest model has been calculated.
+In order for this hook to be useful, we ensure that `update` is executed only after the latest model has been calculated.

+**NOTE:** `update` is not necessarily always called when the model changes!
+It only gets called when the `props` sent to Presenter change or when `state` changes within the Presenter.

 ### `teardown(repo, props, state)`